Essential dimension of group schemes over a local scheme: Invariance of essential dimension by base change

 \section{Invariance of essential dimension by base change}

-In this section we see when essential dimension over a field remains invariant if we change base field.
+In this section we see when the essential dimension over a field remains invariant if we change base field.
 In the following $S$ is, as above, an integral locally noetherian scheme.
+And see the beginning of section \S \ref{sectio:compressions} for the assumptions on group schemes.
 We first prove the following result. \begin{theo} Let $G$ be a group scheme over $S$.
 Then there exists a non-empty open subscheme $U$ of $S$ such that for any $s\in U$, with residue field $k(s)$,